grandman28/salon_db/README.md

-# salon_db
+# Salon Management Website

-A management app created for a beauty salon
+A management website created for a beauty salon